Top 11 Questions About Our Community and Care Levels

 8. What are your Winter, Respite and Trial Stays?
 What is included?

-Short stays are available for any reason any time of the year, whether at Cribbs Residential Center or Hillside Home.
+Short stays are available for any reason any time of the year at Cribbs Residential Center.
 For any stay you determine the length of time, and only pay for the days you’re here.
 Join us for a winter stay while the weather is bad.
 Think about a Trial stay to experience the life style of our Enhanced Living and Personal Care before committing to a permanent move.
 When your Caregiver is unavailable or on vacation, take your own as a Respite stay here at Wesbury.
 Simply bring your suitcase, and we will provide the rest.

 9. Do You Accept Pets?